Costume: Parades and processions

 Parades and processions provide opportunities for people to dress up in historical or imaginative costumes.
 For example, in 1879 the artist Hans Makart designed costumes and scenery to celebrate the wedding anniversary of the Austro-Hungarian Emperor and Empress and led the people of Vienna in a costume parade that became a regular event until the mid-twentieth century.
 Uncle Sam costumes are worn on Independence Day in the United States.
 The Lion Dance, which is part of Chinese New Year celebrations, is performed in costume.
 Some costumes, such as the ones used in the Dragon Dance, need teams of people to create the required effect.

 Sporting events and parties

 Public sporting events such as fun runs also provide opportunities for wearing costumes, as do private masquerade balls and fancy dress parties.
+Figure skating costumes are worn when a figure skater performs.